 One recurring character type is the dumb friend.
 Rarely the protagonist, these intellect-impaired characters end up being sidekicks who help cause all kinds of crazy situations that normal people don't get into.

 But they rarely have malicious intent, so we can never be too mad at them—especially if they manage to make us laugh all the time.
-Here are the most stupid characters on TV that we find lovable.

 10. Patrick Star (SpongeBob SquarePants)